Apple Park: History

-In April 2006, Apple's then CEO Steve Jobs announced to the city council of Cupertino that Apple had acquired nine contiguous properties to build a second campus, the Apple Campus 2.
+In June 2011, Apple's then CEO Steve Jobs announced to the city council of Cupertino that Apple had acquired nine contiguous properties to build a second campus, the Apple Campus 2.
 The idea for a new headquarters was conceived by Jobs and Apple's then chief designer Jony Ive.
 Ive was Apple's immediate choice to design the project, going on to work very closely together with Norman Foster across five years, designing every detail, from the glass panels to the elevator buttons.

 Purchases of the needed properties were made through the company Hines Interests, which in at least some cases did not disclose the fact that Apple was the ultimate buyer; Philip Mahoney, a partner with a local commercial real estate brokerage, noted that this is common practice in attempts to arrange the purchase of contiguous land made up of multiple parcels with separate owners, in order to keep costs from skyrocketing and not reveal the company's plans to competitors.
 Among the sellers of the properties were SummerHill Homes (a plot of 8 acre) and Hewlett-Packard (three buildings of their campus in Cupertino).

 Until April 2008, Apple had not sought the necessary permits to begin construction, so it was estimated that the project would not be ready in 2010 as originally proposed; however, the buildings on the site were held by Apple for its operations.
 In November 2010 the San Jose Mercury News revealed that Apple had bought an additional 98 acre no longer used by HP, just north across Pruneridge Ave.
 This space had been the HP campus in Cupertino before it was relocated to Palo Alto.

-On June 7, 2011, Jobs presented to the Cupertino City Council details of the architectural design of the new buildings and their surroundings.
-He did not live to see construction begin, dying a few months later on October 5.
+On June 7, 2011, Jobs presented to the Cupertino City Council the details of the architectural design of the new buildings and their surroundings.
+Afflicted with pancreatic cancer, Steve Jobs resigned from Apple in August 2011 and died a few months later on October 5th.
+Jobs' proposal to the Cupertino City Council was his final public appearance before his death.

-On October 15, 2013, Cupertino City Council unanimously approved Apple's plans for the new campus after a six-hour debate.
+On October 15, 2013, the Cupertino City Council unanimously approved Apple's plans for the new campus after a six-hour debate.
 Shortly thereafter, demolition work began to prepare the site for construction.

 Originally expected to break ground in 2013 and open in 2015, the project was delayed and started in 2014.
 On February 22, 2017, Apple announced that the official name of the campus would be "Apple Park", and the auditorium would be named the "Steve Jobs Theater".

 The campus opened for workers in April 2017, despite continued construction work.
 This was followed by the first event in the Steve Jobs Theater, which took place on September 12, 2017.
 The Apple Park Visitor Center opened two months and five days later, on November 17, 2017.

 As a consequence of the construction of Apple Park in the area, surrounding streets have seen increased tourism as well as rising real estate values, due to Apple employees' desire to live near their workplace.